-In-class participation accounts for 5% of your final grade.
-You will get half point per lecture for your participation in the class.
-It is your responsibility to check your participation for each lecture after class.
+Student in-class participation accounts for 5% of your final grade.
+You will get one point per lecture for your participation in the class.

 COMMUNICATION AND FEEDBACK

 Students who wish to correspond with instructors or TAs directly via email must send messages that originate from their official McMaster University email account.
 This protects the confidentiality and sensitivity of information as well as confirms the identity of the student.
 Emails regarding course issues should NOT be sent to the Area Administrative Assistants.
 All students must receive feedback regarding their progress prior to the final date by which a student may cancel the course without failure by default.